robinHurtado/productsApp/README.md

-# RNApp
+# HotelApp
-This Application contains a trello clone and it is made by react.js and redux in frontend and node.js in the backend.
+This app is build in reactjs as frontend and nodejs as a backend